American Legion Auxiliary Merrick Unit 1282

 The American Legion Auxiliary, Merrick Unit 1282, is involved in our local Community.
 Our Unit hosted a party at the Post for children whose parents were serving in the military overseas.
 The Unit has helped members of the Girl Scouts in achieving their “Gold Award Project”, has presented “Girl Scout of the Year Awards” to outstanding Girl Scouts and has hosted Halloween parties for our younger and older Girl Scouts.
 The Auxiliary Unit has hosted a Poppy Poster, Poppy Hats, Poppy Centerpieces and Poppy Table Favors Contest.
 The Unit has worked with the North Merrick Civic Association in their “Eggstravaganzer” at Fraser Park (March/April), helped in collecting supplies for children of military veterans (Back Pack Project), has collected toys for Ronald McDonald's House for children (January) and other functions for this organization.
 Auxiliary is involved with a Reading program at Chatterton Elementary School and have helped Elementary Schools (e.g. Chatterton) collect supplies for military personnel serving overseas.
 The Auxiliary Unit is also involved in Food Drives for local area veterans.
 We have worked with the Merrick Kiwanis Club in providing school supplies for needy children.
 We have helped the Scared Heart Parish Ministry collect closed used shoes for children of Santo Domingo.
 Our Unit has partnered with the Nassau County American Legion, in serving lunch and refreshments at a party for ninety disabled children at the Saint Patrick’s Church School in Glen Cove.
 Our Auxiliary Unit helps and aids children of the SCO family of Services.

 The Auxiliary Merrick Unit 1282, members have comradeship/fun with their own members.
 We celebrate a Unit member’s Birthday at our General Membership Meetings.
 We sometime have theme parties at our General Membership meetings and/or refreshments are usually served at these meetings.
 Auxiliary members are known to have Lunches with each other and we have an “end of the American Legion Auxiliary Calendar year dinner” for our members.
 The Auxiliary Unit Historian collects information on the Auxiliary events and functions held during the year and put it in a scrap book.
 We elect a “Unit Member of the Year” for the outstanding work a particular American Legion Auxiliary member has performed throughout the American Legion Auxiliary calendar year and honor that person at our Installation Ceremony.
 We also honor other Auxiliary members at our Installation Ceremony for the outstanding work they have performed on their projects and committees they are assigned to.
 The American Legion Auxiliary, Merrick Unit 1282, is a fun organization to belong to, not only for the work we perform with our Veterans and Community, but also with the comradeship of our fellow members and the friendships that develop from belonging to this organization.
-As President Florence Hoffman puts it our organization is “The Little Mouse That Roared”.
+As Past President Florence Hoffman puts it our organization is “The Little Mouse That Roared”.